aoijs/documentation/src/guide/extras/music.md

 ## using aoi.music

-as we got a setup in index.js ,
+as we got a setup in index.js ,now let's create some cmds

 ### play

-now let's create a play cmd to play music

 ```js
 //Commands/commands/play.js